 To see what films the library owns, go to GIL-Find and change the search scope from "University of Georgia" to "Main Library - Media" before doing a search for a film.
 You can also browse the Media Desk catalog by genre or language.

-The Libraries have licensed some of the videos on the Kanopy platform.
+Kanopy: The Libraries have licensed some Kanopy films.
 Films already licensed may be viewed immediately.
-If we have not paid for a film on Kanopy, you will be directed to a brief request form where you can explain why you need the film.
+If we have not paid for a film, you will be directed to a brief request form where you can explain why you need the film.
 The Media Department will strive to meet all requests for classroom or research use within 24 hours (Monday-Friday).
 Most Kanopy licenses expire after one year.
-If you plan on screening a film for a class, please check with the Media Department in advance to confirm the film will still be available on the date needed.
+If you plan on screening a film for a class, please contact the Media Department in advance to confirm the film will be available on the date needed.

 Other sources of streaming media are listed in our Audiovisual Guide.